Constitution and Bylaws

 Membership:

-• One physical plant representative selected by the vice president for campus planning, infrastructure, and facilities
+- One physical plant representative selected by the vice president facilities and chief facilities officer

 G. Employee Benefits Committee